 David O. Smith is this year’s William T. (Bill) Robinson III Upward and Onward!
 Award winner

-“Never simply accept what someone else may be telling you about your ‘limitations’ – that you should be satisfied with where you are – if your intuition tells you that you can stretch to even higher levels of success and rise from a local to a regional or even to a national level of achievement.” — William T. (Bill) Robinson
+“Never simply accept what someone else may be telling you about your ‘limitations’ – that you should be satisfied with where you are – if your intuition tells you that you can stretch to even higher levels of success and rise from a local to a regional or even to a national level of achievement.” — Wm.
+T. (Bill) Robinson

-One of the biggest highlights of the REDI Cincinnati Annual Meeting is the William T. (Bill) Robinson III Upward and Onward!
+One of the biggest highlights of the REDI Cincinnati Annual Meeting is the Wm.
+T. (Bill) Robinson III Upward and Onward!
 Award, named in honor of the late attorney and Greater Cincinnati economic developer who embodied the qualities of:

 - Regionalism – supporting REDI’s mission to unite the region to compete globally